esposem/Kernel_Paxos/README.md

 To unload it, `sudo rmmod module_name.ko`. <br>
 `module_name` is the name of the module.

-To run an User space application type `./application_name`.
+To run an User space application type `sudo ./application_name`.

+Note that both kernel modules and User space applications need `sudo` privileges in order to work.

 ### Parameters